sedracoin/sedra-miner/README.md

 ```

 ### From Binaries
-The [release page](https://github.com/tmrlvi/kaspa-miner/releases) includes precompiled binaries for Linux, and Windows (for the GPU version).
+The [release page](https://github.com/sedracoin/sedra-miner/releases) includes precompiled binaries for Linux, and Windows (for the GPU version).

 ### Removing Plugins
 To remove a plugin, you simply remove the corresponding `dll`/`so` for the directory of the miner.

-* `libkaspacuda.so`, `libkaspacuda.dll`: Cuda support for Kaspa-Miner
+* `libsedracuda.so`, `libsedracuda.dll`: Cuda support for Sedra-Miner
-* `libkaspaopencl.so`, `libkaspaopencl.dll`: OpenCL support for Kaspa-Miner
+* `libsedraopencl.so`, `libsedraopencl.dll`: OpenCL support for Sedra-Miner

 # Usage
-To start mining, you need to run [kaspad](https://github.com/kaspanet/kaspad) and have an address to send the rewards to.
+To start mining, you need to run [sedrad](https://github.com/sedracoin/sedrad) and have an address to send the rewards to.
-Here is a guidance on how to run a full node and how to generate addresses: https://github.com/kaspanet/docs/blob/main/Getting%20Started/Full%20Node%20Installation.md
+Here is a guidance on how to run a full node and how to generate addresses: https://github.com/sedracoin/docs/blob/main/Getting%20Started/Full%20Node%20Installation.md

 Help:
 ```
-kaspa-miner
+sedra-miner
-A Kaspa high performance CPU miner
+A Sedra high performance CPU miner

 USAGE:
-    kaspa-miner [OPTIONS] --mining-address <MINING_ADDRESS>
+    sedra-miner [OPTIONS] --mining-address <MINING_ADDRESS>

 OPTIONS:
-    -a, --mining-address <MINING_ADDRESS>                  The Kaspa address for the miner reward --cuda-device <CUDA_DEVICE>                        Which CUDA GPUs to use [default: all] --cuda-disable                                     Disable cuda workers
+    -a, --mining-address <MINING_ADDRESS>                  The Sedra address for the miner reward --cuda-device <CUDA_DEVICE>                        Which CUDA GPUs to use [default: all] --cuda-disable                                     Disable cuda workers
         --cuda-lock-core-clocks <CUDA_LOCK_CORE_CLOCKS>    Lock core clocks eg: ,1200, [default: 0]